waivital/http-retry-demo/README.md

 # HTTP Retry Demo

-To reproduce the http retry behavior after connection prematurely closed
+To reproduce the HTTP retry behavior after a connection is prematurely closed.

 - [简体中文](README_CN.md)